molepigeon/think-2406-lab/2_container_registry/7_content_trust.md

     The pod creation is allowed because the image is signed.

+## [optional] Exploring immutability for signed images

-7. Look at the specification for your pod.
+1. Look at the specification for your pod.

     ```bash
     kubectl get pod mypod -o yaml